The current U.S. debt is piling up. That’s for sure.

 As we all went into lockdown, the Fed moved to effectively 0% target interest rates and broadened its palate for debt securities.
 The next shoe soon dropped, with the president and Congress agreeing to undreamt-of stimulus funds.
 So now we’re dealing with $25.8 trillion in total federal debt.

-The debt is essentially the running tally of the government’s annual budget deficits.
+The debt in America is essentially the running tally of the government’s annual budget deficits.
 The deepest, according to a brilliant article in The Balance, was $1.5 trillion.
 That was in 2010, when the bills came due for the financial crisis.
 The 2021 deficit was supposed to be a more modest $1.1 trillion, but that projection was made before COVID-19 had a chance to effectively double it.
 But all these numbers pale in comparison to the projected, virus-fueled current-year shortfall of $3.7 trillion.
 That is to say, take the worst deficit we’ve ever had, double it, and you still don’t approach how much this pandemic has cost us as a nation.

 Even so, the one-month total is sobering enough: $737 billion.
 But wait, it gets worse.
 The month in question – the most recent for which we have Congressional Budget Office data – is April, you know, the month when the national coffers are flush with new revenues from income taxes.
 No matter how bad the deficit is the other 11 months, the Treasury is generally flush in April.
 In April 2019 for instance, Washington reported a $160 billion surplus.